 One of the goals in the construction of fair tests is to remove elements that aren’t related to the skills or knowledge we’re trying to measure – often referred to as removing “construct irrelevant barriers.”

-This article focuses on providing access to the test taker, not just for people we consider having special needs, but all test takers.
+This article focuses on providing access to assessment not just for people we consider having special needs, but all test takers.

 Assumptions about Access